Buffalo network-attached storage series

-The Buffalo TeraStation network-attached storage series are network-attached storage devices.
+The Buffalo TeraStation network-attached storage series are network-attached storage (NAS) devices.

 The current lineup includes the LinkStation and TeraStation series.
 These devices have undergone various improvements since they were first produced, and have expanded to include a Windows Storage Server-based operating system.

 History

 Buffalo released the first TeraStation model, the HD-HTGL/R5, in December 2004.
 The second generation models, the TS-TGL/R5, was released the following year with uninterrupted operation and improved operational stability.
 This was followed up with the TeraStation Pro and the TeraStation Pro II in 2006, which offered iSCSI support, as well as 2U rackmount models. in 2008, the fourth generation TS-X models were released with hot swapping and replication, along with IU rackmount versions.

 TeraStation

 The TeraStation is a network-attached storage device using a PowerPC or ARM architecture processor.
 Many TeraStation models are shipped with enterprise-grade internal hard drives mounted in a RAID array.
 Since January 2012, the TeraStation uses LIO for its iSCSI target.